hackoregon/urbandev-backend/other/doc/permits.md

 - address (street address of the parcel)
 - issuedate (date the permit was issued
 - nbrhood (name of Portland neigborhood)
-- value (value in dollars of the change)
-- sqft (size in square feet of the change)
-- units (number of units being changed)
 Response type: use the following file extensions:
 - .geojson - return result as a GeoJSON feature collection
 - .json - return result as a JSON formatted table